 For a brief narrated overview of the TMJ surgery process, please click the image below.
 It will launch our educational MiniModule in a separate window that may answer some of your questions about TMJ surgery.

-The initial goals are to relieve the muscle spasm and joint pain.
+The initial goals are to relieve muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include:

 - Resting your jaw